How Blood Glucose and Insulin Levels Affect Focus and Concentration

 Note: Even foods with a low glycemic index (GI) can cause a spike in blood glucose if consumed in large quantities.
 This is because the total carbohydrate load still matters.
 While the glycemic index measures how quickly a food raises blood sugar, it doesn’t account for the amount of carbohydrate being consumed.
 Therefore, the glycemic load (GL) becomes important as it takes both the GI and portion size into account.

-The Importance of Monitoring Blood Glucose and Insulin
+Why Monitoring Blood Glucose and Insulin Matters

 When Should You Monitor Your Blood Glucose?